NouraMedhat28/N-bit-Multiplier-Divider/README.md

 #### In order to implement any sequential circuit, we have 2 approaches, we can implement it using FSM and it is also valid to implement it without it.
 I have implemented it in both techniques.
 - ## Using FSM: I have implemented 2 designs, the first one is illustrated as follows
 ![IMG_20230831_165336](https://github.com/NouraMedhat28/N-bit-Multiplier-Divider/assets/96621514/22caf6f8-8d3a-409f-b062-41580fff71c0)
 As  shown,  we  had  4 states.
 For  4bit inputs,  if  we  wanted  to  calculate  the  needed number of clock  cycles  to  complete  the calculations,  it  would  be as follows: 1  cycle  for  loading,  4  cycles  for  performing  the  iterations  of  the  algorithm  itself,  1 cycle  to  state  that  the  calculations  are  done,  which  is  the  “Done”  state  and  finally 1  cycle  to  reset  the  registers,  which  is  the  “IDLE”  state.
 So,  for  Nbit  inputs,  we will  need  N+2  clock  cycles  to  get  the  final  reset  and  one  cycle  to  reset  the  register.
-To  make  the  design  more  opti mized  in  terms  of  the  number  of clock  cycles,  we needed  to  reduce the number of states.
+To  make  the  design  more  optimized  in  terms  of  the  number  of clock  cycles,  we needed  to  reduce the number of states.

-The secode design was for optimization in the number of clock cycle, and it is illustrated as follows:
+The secode design was for optimization in the number of clock cycles, and it is illustrated as follows:
 ![IMG_20230831_165632](https://github.com/NouraMedhat28/N-bit-Multiplier-Divider/assets/96621514/3f1573e7-d6ae-4e29-882e-b9adf30dac44)

 - ### Without FSM